YggdrasilJL/svgCreator-NODEJS/README.md

 ## Usage

-To generate your very own logo do the following:
+To generate your very own svg logo do the following:

 - Clone repository
 - Install the required packages using: